-• Major conceptual changes: They do not change the behavior of existing Integration Profiles but may imply changes or additions to actors or transactions in the future.

-The publication process consists of certain phases and is clearly indicated on each document.
+605 • New options in an existing Integration Profile: These usually add optional transactions for existing actors in the profiles, or add optional features within existing transactions. • Major conceptual changes: They do not change the behavior of existing Integration Profiles but may imply changes or additions to actors or transactions in the future.
+610 The publication process consists of certain phases and is clearly indicated on each document.
 First, the text is published for Public Comment (with a "PC" designation).
 During the Public Comment period (typically 30 days), the text and a comment submission facility are available on the IHE Website.
 Following this period, the Technical Committee will review the comments.

-Updated text of supplements is then published for Trial Implementation (with a "TI" designation), based on the modifications resulting from the comments received.
-After trial implementations have been judged to have sufficiently exercised the new functionality (e.g., due to experience from the Connectathon), and the text is considered sufficiently stable, the new text will be published as Final Text (with a "FT" designation).
+615 Updated text of supplements is then published for Trial Implementation (with a "TI" designation), based on the modifications resulting from the comments received.
+After trial implementations have been judged to have sufficiently exercised the new functionality (e.g., due to experience from the Connectathon), and the text is considered 620 sufficiently stable, the new text will be published as Final Text (with a "FT" designation).
 Final Text Supplements will be merged at the end of the annual development cycle with the current version of the Technical Framework resulting in a new version of the Technical Framework with an increased version number.

-2. Maintenance of existing Technical Framework content

-Despite the best efforts of the Technical Committee, a published current version of the Technical Framework or Trial Implementation documents may contain text that is incorrect, incomplete or unclear.
-Such issues are handled as Change Proposals and cover:

-- Corrections: technical issues causing non-interoperability of implementations are fixed without introducing changes in functionality of a stable Integration Profile. - Clarifications: text that can be misunderstood or is ambiguous is made easier to understand or disambiguated, without introducing any technical changes.
+2. Maintenance of existing Technical Framework content 625 Despite the best efforts of the Technical Committee, a published current version of the Technical Framework or Trial Implementation documents may contain text that is incorrect, incomplete or unclear.
+Such issues are handled as Change Proposals and cover: • Corrections: technical issues causing non-interoperability of implementations are fixed without introducing changes in functionality of a stable Integration Profile.
+630 • Clarifications: text that can be misunderstood or is ambiguous is made easier to understand or disambiguated, without introducing any technical changes.
 The publication process is the same for both Corrections and Clarifications, and addresses both changes to Trial Implementations and changes to a current version of the Technical Framework.

-A Submitted Change Proposal results from issues raised by users, vendors or Technical Committee members, e.g., from experiences with Trial Implementation or Final Text Integration Profiles or at a Connectation.
-The resulting Change Proposal document should explicitly state:

-- 1. the parts of the Technical Framework requested to be changed, - 2. a problem description, - 3. a rationale why the change is considered necessary, - 4. and a solution or approach to the problem.
+635 A Submitted Change Proposal results from issues raised by users, vendors or Technical Committee members, e.g., from experiences with Trial Implementation or Final Text Integration Profiles or at a Connectathon.
+The resulting Change Proposal document should explicitly state: 1. the parts of the Technical Framework requested to be changed, 2. a problem description, 640 3. a rationale why the change is considered necessary, 4. and a solution or approach to the problem.